Some posts contain compensated links. Please read this disclaimer for more info.

 Peroto Literary Club

-This is a rather hidden spot that’s popular amongst people who know where it is and how to get there.
+This is a relatively hidden spot that’s popular amongst people who know where it is and how to get there.
 Although, it is hidden in plain sight.
-At the heart of Sofia is the enormous National Palace of Culture: a huge building in the center of a spacious park that was built during the Communist era.
+At the heart of Sofia is the enormous National Palace of Culture: a huge building in the center of a spacious park built during the Communist era.

 Artcafe Garden Bar